 - MS-DOS and Windows command line mkdir and md command information.

 - Linux and Unix mkdir command information.

-Below is a listing of reserved characters that cannot be used when creating a file or directory in most operating systems.
-When creating directories if any of these characters are used you'll receive an error or encounter other problems.
+Below is a listing of reserved characters that cannot be used when creating a file or directory on most operating systems.
+When creating directories, if any of these characters are used, you'll receive an error or encounter other problems.

-Also see: Absolute path, Change directory, Current directory, File, Folder, Hierarchical file system, Home directory, Mkdir, MRUD, Network directory, Operating system definitions, Parent, Path, PWD, Root directory, Shared directory, Subdirectory, Wd
+Absolute path, Change directory, Current directory, File, Folder, Hierarchical file system, Home directory, Mkdir, MRUD, Network directory, Operating system terms, Parent, Path, PWD, Root directory, Shared directory, Subdirectory, Wd